-On 1 October 2018, Nordea was re domiciled from Sweden to Finland.
+On 1 October 2018, Nordea was re-domiciled from Sweden to Finland.
 Nordea Bank Abp is legally registered in Finland, with its headquarters in Helsinki.
-The shares o Nordea Bank Abp are traded on the Helsinki, Stockholm and Copenhagen This is Nordea
+The shares of Nordea Bank Abp are traded on the Helsinki, Stockholm and Copenhagen stock exchanges.
+This is Nordea